Home / Hotels in London / A puzzle on every floor and a Loft Room stay at Holmes hotel London

-In a nod to the area’s most famous (fictional) resident, Sherlock Holmes, each floor of this five-storey hotel had a framed riddle with enticing names such as ‘The Library of the Poisoned Drink Mystery’, with the surrounding artwork giving both clues and red herrings to help or hinder you as you tried to solve it.
-I imagine most guests would breeze past on the way to the lifts but I took a particular delight in tracking down and attempting all the riddles, and even got the efficient and friendly house manager, Bogdan, to send me the answers at the end of my stay.
+I took a particular delight in tracking down and attempting all the riddles, and even got the efficient and friendly house manager, Bogdan, to send me the answers at the end of my stay.
 As a way of standing out in a crowded market of luxury London hotels and to pay homage to the hotel’s namesake, it was an inspired and fun idea and made a pleasant hotel stay even more memorable.

-Arriving at Holmes Hotel, London
+Arriving at Holmes Hotel

 In a nod to Baker Street’s famous detective, there was a riddle on every floor at the Holmes hotel London

-While not being the most stand-out of London hotels from the outside, Holmes Hotel is an imposing building, made up of four townhouses knocked together, with entrances on both Chiltern Street and Baker Street.
+Holmes Hotel is an imposing building, made up of four townhouses knocked together, with entrances on both Chiltern Street and Baker Street.
 The decor was ’boutique hotel meets business hotel’, with smart furnishings but some fun touches such as a welcoming bulldog statue (the hotel is dog-friendly) and typewriters with messages such as ‘Let’s be adventurers’.
-The large downstairs lounge, bar and restaurant areas were popular with people meeting for coffee or working away at their laptops, and there was a busy vibe to the hotel which made it feel lively without being hectic.

 Bedrooms at Holmes Hotel Marylebone

 There are 118 bedrooms in total including suites, deluxe, superior and cosy rooms.
 We were lucky to be staying in one of the hotel’s top rooms, The Loft, aka room 102, which was double height with a mezzanine floor and a vast window.
-Downstairs was a sofa, a dining table, a WC, minibar fridge and best of all, a record player with a selection of classic LPs from The Rolling Stones and David Bowie to Pink Floyd and Amy Winehouse.

 Our room was one of two Loft rooms, the largest in Holmes hotel.
 It was on two floors, with a large double bed on the mezzanine floor, a record player, sofa, dining table and two bathrooms